jaysoo/nx-react-book/manuscript/chapter3.md

 As we can see, Nx knows that the `books-ui` library has changed starting from the Git `main` branch.
 Using this information, Nx walks up the dependency graph and highlights all the dependent projects affected by this change in *red*.

 But there is more.
-We cannot just visualize this change, but use various commands to run only against this affected set of projects.
-Hence we can just re-test, re-lint or re-build what changed.
+We can not only just visualize this change, but we can use various commands to run only against this affected set of projects.
+Hence, we can just re-test, re-lint or re-build what changed.

 ```bash
 // build only the affected apps